amittauro/takeaway-challenge-2/README.md

   * The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
   * Use the twilio-ruby gem to access the API
   * Use the Gemfile to manage your gems
-  * Make sure that your Takeaway is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
+  * Make sure that your tests are isolated apprpriately tested to not to send texts when your tests are run
   * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent
   * Note that you can only send texts in the same country as you have your account.
 I.e. if you have a UK account you can only send to UK numbers.